Development & Policy

 The Inside Scoop: The Zoning Committee Vote

 The Zoning Committee voted 4–2 to recommend approval, noting that the project supports the Charlotte 2040 Plan's goal of "10-Minute Neighborhoods."
-The unit count is now officially locked at 125 affordable senior apartments and 11 market-rate townhomes, with affordability mandated for 99 years.
+Over five rezoning submittals between November 2025 and March 2026, the petition was revised down from 144 senior units and 20 attached units to the final count of 125 senior apartments and 11 for-sale attached dwelling units, with affordability mandated for 99 years.

 Commissioner Millen, however, filed a formal "Minority Opinion," citing concerns from neighbors about traffic and the developer's heavy reliance on the Housing Trust Fund to make the project viable.
 Her dissenting view argued that the project is incompatible with the area's current density and that community safety and infrastructure could be strained if that funding does not materialize—a contingency that, for asset owners evaluating the corridor, is worth tracking.